kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 *Nonrevenue passenger* means a passenger receiving air transportation from an air carrier or foreign air carrier for which remuneration is not received by the air carrier or foreign air carrier as defined under Department of Transportation Regulations or as otherwise determined by the Administrator.
 Air carrier employees or others receiving air transportation against whom token service charges are levied are considered nonrevenue passengers.
 Infants for whom a token fare is charged are also considered nonrevenue passengers.

 *Notice of intent (to impose or use PFC revenue)* means a notice under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.30   PFC Authorization at Non-Hub Airports.|§158.30]] from a public agency controlling a non-hub airport that it intends to impose a PFC and/or use PFC revenue.
-Except for §[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.25   Applications.|§158.25]] through 30, “notice of intent” can be used interchangeably with “application.”
+Except for [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.25   Applications.|§§158.25]] through 30, “notice of intent” can be used interchangeably with “application.”

 *One-way trip* means any trip that is not a round trip.